SoluzioniFutura/SF-Env/README.md

  }
 };

-//requiring module and passing options and default env if NODE_ENV is not set require('sf-env')(options, 'staging');
+//requiring module and passing environment set and the default environment require('sf-env')(environmentSet, 'staging');
 ```

-2 -  you can just customize your options without specifying the default environment (first one will be the default one):
+2 - you can just customize the environment set without specifying the default environment (first one will be the default one):
 ```
-//setting up options
+//setting up environment set
-var options = {
+var environmentSet = {
  environments: {
    development: { color: 'green' },
    staging: { color: 'yellow' },